ibm-vpc/terraform-provider-ibm/website/docs/d/is_instance_profile.html.markdown

 - `vcpu_manufacturer` - (List) Nested `vcpu_manufacturer` blocks have the following structure:

   Nested scheme for `vcpu_manufacturer`:
-  - `default` - (String) The default VCPU manufacturer for an instance with this profile.
   - `type` - (String) The type for this profile field.
   - `value` - (String) The VCPU manufacturer for an instance with this profile.